-Protecting and managing groundwater are critical.
+Protecting and managing groundwater is critical.
 Groundwater is an important natural resource that not only provides Illinois' citizens water for drinking and household uses, but also supports industrial, agricultural, and commercial activities throughout the state.

-Unfortunately, industrial, agricultural and commercial activities can often produce volatile organic compounds.
+Unfortunately, industrial, agricultural and commercial activities can often produce VOCs.
 They are usually produced in large volumes and are associated with products such as plastics, adhesives, paints, gasoline, fumigants, refrigerants, and dry-cleaning fluids.
 They can reach groundwater through many sources and routes, including leaking storage tanks, landfills, infiltration of urban runoff and wastewater, septic systems, and injection through wells.
 Volatile organic compounds are an important group of environmental contaminants to monitor and manage in groundwater because of their widespread and long-term use, as well as their ability to persist and migrate in groundwater.
+Further analysis of VOC detections in CWS wells are provided in Section C-6 of this Integrated Report.